 The Teacher’s Guide to Tech

 Finally, something that helps you figure it all out!
-This 210-page digital binder sorts over 100 tech tools into easy-to-understand categories, helping you understand what each one does and quickly figure out what you need.
+This 265-page digital binder sorts over 150 tech tools into easy-to-understand categories, helping you quickly learn what each one does and make decisions about what you need.
 Includes links to each tool’s website and a short video demonstrating the tool in use.

 Student-created e-books offer so many possibilities for authentic demonstration of learning.
 If you haven’t seen my post about all the things you can do with e-books, read it here, then come back and check out these fabulous templates!
 Get just one or save on the bundle that includes all six designs!
 Each template includes versions for Windows, Mac, and Google Slides.